On this tour, you’ll be accompanied from start to finish by one of our exceptional Journey Latin America tour leaders

-5 flights (longest 6 hours with connection), 3 road journeys (longest 8 hours), 2 rail journeys (longest 3.5 hours).
-The journey from Puno to Cusco is by road.
-If you would prefer to travel by train please contact one of our consultants for further information.
+5 flights (longest 6 hours with connection), 3 road journeys (longest 8 hours), 3 rail journeys (longest 10 hours).

-On this journey we use superior mid-range hotels.
+On this journey we use mid-range, upper mid-range and first class properties.

 Examples of hotels on the Hummingbird include